Beck Bennett: Personal life

-On May 13, 2016, Bennett posted a photograph of himself with his girlfriend Jessy Hodges, with a caption that stated that the couple were celebrating five years together.
+On May 13, 2016, Bennett posted a photograph of himself with his girlfriend Jessy Hodges, with a caption saying that they were celebrating five years together.
 The couple married on August 25, 2018.

+In March 2022, Hodges revealed via Instagram that she and Bennett had welcomed a son.

 Bennett has been friends with fellow SNL cast member Kyle Mooney since they were students at the University of Southern California.